CLIMAAX/DROUGHTS/03_population_exposed_to_drought/Risk_workflow_description_DROUGHT_POP.md

-# Risk assessment for drought-exposed population
+# Risk assessment for population exposed to drought

 ## Risk assessment methodology